webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

     // Settings dialog comes here
 ```

+Since we are adding a new element in the editor, the type of plugin will be `pb-editor-page-element`.
+This plugin consists of different properties, one of them is the `toolbar` property that helps us put our element into the "Media" group, using `pb-editor-element-group-media`, as seen in the image below.

 The key properties of the plugin are the `create`, `data`, `settings`, and `render`.
 They contribute to the state of our plugin.
 On changing the state, it’s up to the render function to render the component based on the state changes.

-Since we are adding a new element in the editor, the type of plugin will be `pb-editor-page-element`.
-This plugin consists of different properties, one of them is the `toolbar` property that helps us put our element on the media group, using `pb-editor-element-group-media`, as seen in the image below.

 ![Editor Iframe Element](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/editor-iframe-plugin.png)

 ### Render Plugin

-The next plugin type we will use is [`pb-editor-page-element-advanced-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-advanced-settings)
+The next plugin type we will use is the [`pb-editor-page-element-advanced-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-advanced-settings)
 , we will use this plugin to show a settings dialog so we can provide an iframe URL.

 ```jsx